Peak Time: Survival round

-Episodes 1 and 2, which both broadcast on February 15, 2023, encompassed the entirety of the survival round.
-In this round, the results were based solely on the judges' decision.
-The judges had PICK buttons that they must press to lock in their votes for any teams that piqued their interests while they are performing.
-Teams that received 6-8 PICKs automatically advanced to the next round, while those that received 3 or less were automatically eliminated.
-Any teams that received 4-5 were put on hold until further discussions were made between the judges.
-The 23 teams were divided into three sections: the Rookie section, the Booster section, and the Suspended Activity section.
-Instead of their original team names, the teams performed using new team names assigned to them by the show.
-These new names are based on the numbers that each team had drawn during a lottery that took place before the survival round.
-Each number represents an hour on the 24-hour clock notation.
-The teams are forbidden to disclose their original names until they get eliminated or reach Top 6.
-Full versions of team performances, whether broadcast or not, were uploaded to the Peak Time official YouTube channel.
+Episodes 1 and 2, which were both broadcast on February 15, 2023, encompassed the entirety of the survival round.
+The results for this round were based solely on the judges' decision.
+The judges voted for any team whose performance piqued their interest by pressing a "PICK" button.
+Teams that received between six and eight PICKs automatically advanced to the next round, with a full eight PICKs being called "All PICK", and teams that received three or fewer PICKs were automatically eliminated.
+Any teams that received between four and five were put on hold until the judges had reached a consensus through further discussions.
+Full versions of the team performances were uploaded to the official Peak Time YouTube channel, regardless of whether they were previously broadcast or not.

+For this round, the 23 teams were divided into three sections: the "Rookie" section (debuted in 2022), the "Booster" section (active groups with at least two or more years of experience), and the "Suspended Activity" section (groups on indefinite hiatus or have disbanded).
+Instead of using their official group names, the teams performed using new names assigned to them through lottery before the start of the survival round.
+Each team name represents an hour of the day according to the 24-hour clock notation.
+The teams are forbidden from disclosing their official group names or agencies until they either get eliminated or reach the final Top 6.